-MECPATHS collaborates with the hospitality sector in Ireland to raise awareness around child sex-trafficking and to empower hotel management and staff to help prevent this crime.
+MECPATHS collaborates with the hospitality sector in Ireland to raise awareness on child trafficking and to support hotel management and staff to help prevent this crime.

-Hotel staff are amongst those professionals likely to encounter a victim of sex trafficking as traffickers can seek to take advantage of the privacy and anonymity of hotels.
-While the hotel industry is in no way responsible for this exploitation, hotel staff can play a key role in the fight against this form of slavery.
+Hotel staff are amongst the professionals most likely to encounter a victim of trafficking as traffickers seek to take advantage of the privacy and anonymity of hotels.
+While the hotel industry is in no way responsible for this exploitation, hotel staff can play a key role in the fight against this form of modern-day slavery.
 When staff are trained to recognise possible signs of this abuse, hotels are in a position to alert the authorities to suspected cases and play their part in countering sex trafficking.

-Human Trafficking is modern day slavery.
-It is the trade in and exploitation of human beings for profit and involves the use of force, fraud, or coercion to obtain some type of labour or commercial sex act.
+Human Trafficking is one form of modern day slavery.
+It is the trade in and exploitation of human beings for profit and involves the use of force, fraud and coercion.

 Sex Trafficking is human trafficking for the purpose of sexual exploitation.
-It often affects the most vulnerable, whether it is the homeless teenage girl living on the streets of Dublin; the Syrian woman fleeing to Europe as a refugee or the child brought to Ireland from Nigeria with false promises of education and employment.
+It often affects the most vulnerable, whether it is a homeless teenage girl living on the streets of Dublin; a person fleeing to another country as a refugee or a child brought to Ireland from Nigeria with false promises of education and employment.
 Sex trafficking continues to be the fastest growing criminal industry in the world and much work must be done at a global and domestic level in order to eradicate this crime.

-Each year, millions of men, women, and children are trafficked in countries all over the world.
-It is estimated that human trafficking generates many billions of dollars in profit per year, second only to drug trafficking, as the most profitable form of transnational crime.
+Each year, millions of men, women, and children are trafficked in to, across and throughout countries all over the world.
+It is estimated that human trafficking generates 151 Billion dollars in profit per year, second only to drug trafficking, as the most profitable form of transnational crime.

 Some Global Statistics: